 Your step-by-step guide to calculating your own macros

-Ok, so this post would be pointless if we didn’t show you exactly how you can count your macros too.
-You don’t have to specifically count your macros for every meal but knowing they are there and present in different food groups means you are much better equipped to make informed choices with the food groups you choose for a balanced meal.
+Ok, so this post would be pointless if we didn’t show you exactly Best Macros for Weight Loss too.
+You don’t have to specifically How to Track Macros for Weight Loss for every meal but knowing they are there and present in different food groups means you are much better equipped to make informed choices with the food groups you choose for a balanced meal.
 Do you want to take control of your own nutrition?
 Here’s how to do it…

 Step 1: What’s your goal?
 Before you begin to make your plan you need to determine what your goal is, even if it’s just maintenance.
 This is crucial to making the next step.